A Dimension Bound for Symmetrizer Groups of Projective Hypersurfaces: Corollaries

 \begin{corollary} Let $Z(F)\subset \mathbb{P} ^3$ be a cubic surface with isolated singularities.
-Assume that $Z(F)$ is not a cone. \begin{enumerate} \item $\dim_\mathbb{C}\mathfrak{g}_F^+=2$ if and only if $Z(F)$ has a singularity of type $E_6$. \item $\dim_\mathbb{C}\mathfrak{g}_F^+=1$ if and only if $Z(F)$ has a singularity of type $D_4$ or $D_5$. \end{enumerate} \begin{proof} For cubic hypersurfaces, the corank of a singular point $x$ is $n-\mathcal{R}_F(x)$.
-The result \cite{BW} of Bruce and Wall shows that, if $p$ is a singularity on a cubic surface with isolated singularities then \begin{itemize} \item the corank of $p$ is $2$ if and only if $p$ is of type $D_4,D_5$ or $E_6$, \item $p$ is of $E_6$ type if and only if there is a unique line on the surface passing through $p$. \end{itemize} Moreover, by \cite{BW}, a cubic surface having an $E_6$ singularity is projectively equivalent to the surface defined by $P=x_0x_2^2+x_1^2x_2+x_3^3$.
-Thus, if $Z(F)$ has an $E_6$ singularity then by Example \ref{e_sharp}, $\dim_\mathbb{C}\mathfrak{g}_F^+=2$.
-So it is enough to prove that if $\dim_\mathbb{C}\mathfrak{g}_F^+=2$ then there is a unique line passing through the singularity of $Z(F)$.
+Assume that $Z(F)$ is not a cone. \begin{enumerate} \item The hypersurface $Z(F)$ has a singularity of type $D_4$ or $D_5$ if and only if $\dim_\mathbb{C}\symalg^+=1$. \item The hypersurface $Z(F)$ has a singularity of type $E_6$ if and only if $\dim_\mathbb{C}\symalg^+=2$. \end{enumerate} \begin{proof} For cubic hypersurfaces, the corank of a singular point $[\xi]$ is $n-\operatorname{rank}_F(\xi)$.
+By \cite[Lemma 4]{BW} and the table of \cite[page 255]{BW} shows that, if $p$ is a singularity on a cubic surface with isolated singularities that is not a cone, then \begin{itemize} \item the corank of $p$ is $2$ if and only if $p$ is of type $D_4,D_5$ or $E_6$, \item $p$ is of $E_6$ type if and only if there is a unique line on the surface passing through $p$. \end{itemize} Moreover, by the proof of \cite[Lemma 4]{BW}, a cubic surface having an $E_6$ singularity is projectively equivalent to the surface defined by $P=x_0x_2^2+x_1^2x_2+x_3^3$.
+Thus, if $Z(F)$ has an $E_6$ singularity then by Example \ref{e_sharp}, $\dim_\mathbb{C}\symalg^+=2$.
+Thus it is enough to prove that if $\dim_\mathbb{C}\symalg^+=2$ then there is a unique line passing through the singularity of $Z(F)$.
 This follows from the following lemma. \end{proof}

-\begin{lemma} Let $S=Z(F)\subset \mathbb{P}^3$ be a surface of degree $d$ that is not a cone.
-If $x=\mathbb{P}(\im f^2)$ for some $f\in \mathfrak{g}_F^+$ then there is a unique line in $Z(F)$ passing through $x$. \begin{proof} By Step 2 of the proof of Theorem \ref{t_main}, there is a basis $\mathfrak{B}=\{\xi_0,\xi_1,\xi_2,\xi_3\}$ of $V$ such that the matrix representation of $f$ with respect to $\mathfrak{B}$ is of the Jordan form
+\begin{lemma} Let $Z(F)\subset \mathbb{P}^3$ be a surface of degree $d$ that is not a cone.
+If $[\xi]=\mathbb{P}(\im f^2)$ for some $f\in \symalg^+$ then there is a unique line in $Z(F)$ passing through $[\xi]$. \begin{proof} By Step 2 of the proof of Theorem \ref{t_main}, there is a basis $\mathfrak{B}=\{\xi_0,\xi_1,\xi_2,\xi_3\}$ of $V$ such that the matrix representation of $f$ with respect to $\mathfrak{B}$ is of the Jordan form